ssaarela/javersion/README.md

   controlled manner.
 For example financial transactions or action log events.

 * Your data is not structured or semi-structured by nature.
-E.g. Your data is binary, mostly free-text or it's most natural representation is textual, like program files.
+E.g. Your data is binary, mostly free-text or it's most natural representation is actually textual, like program files.

 * You have a large set of strongly interconnected data and you cannot split it into smaller mostly independent parts that can be viewed as e.g. JSON or XML documents.